brooksn/rss2tent/README.md

 rss2tent
 ========

 For Tent v0.3.
-Best run as an IronWorker on Iron.io.
+Best run as an IronWorker on Iron.io. iOS 7 users can get [App Keys](https://itunes.apple.com/us/app/app-keys-manager/id707283884) from the App Store to generate credentials.

 App must have permission to read and write ```https://brooks.is/types/webfeed/v0``` and ```https://tent.io/types/status/v0```